armoniax/ans.contracts/README.md

 # TLD domain names

-Top-level domain names are reserved and cannot be owned by common users.
+Top-level domain names are reserved for general public to use only.
 Following are the list of reserved TLDs:

 - com
 - eth